trufae/r2-amazfit/README.md

 * Barometric pressure sensor
 * Bluetooth 4.0
 * Sony 28nm GPS + Glonass Dual Core positioning

+0000 is the boot memory, which might be Flash, ROM or SRAM 0800 is Flash
+2000 is SRAM
+1000 on some chips in TCRAM, which is faster for data but cannot be used for DMA or code.
+4000 is ROM, I think.
+E000 is IO, I think.

 And the internal photos from the FCCID (2AC8UA1608):